 College of Business Laptop Requirement

 Students with majors in the College of Business are required to have a laptop and will need to bring it to class when instructed.
 You will find details on laptop specifications on UW-Eau Claire's Laptop Requirements page.

 All undergraduate students in the TBSN program track are required to have individual in-class access to a wireless-enabled laptop.
 You'll find details on the laptop specifications on UW-Eau Claire's BSN Admission Requirements page.

 Running Windows on a Mac

 Students who need to run Windows on their Mac are able to do so.
 For more information on how to do this, visit the Installing Windows on a Mac article.
-Please note that newer Macs with Apple Silicon processors (M1) are unable to run Windows.
+Please note that newer Macs with Apple Silicon processors (M1 and other M-Series) are unable to run Windows.

 University students, faculty, and staff have access to discounts on hardware and software for their personally owned computers and devices.
 Education discounts on computer hardware are available from both Dell and Apple.
 Use the following links to be connected to their UW-Eau Claire education stores.

 For more information about hardware and software discounts, visit the Personally Owned Technology article.